thorn5011/TheByteDungeon.github.io/_posts/projects/cowrie/2024-09-28-enrich-cowrie-geolocation.md

 ---
 # 2. IPInfo

-After signin up for a free account we will grab our [API key](https://ipinfo.io/account/token) and test it out with `curl`:
+After sign-in up for a free account we will grab our [API key](https://ipinfo.io/account/token) and test it our with `curl`:
 ```sh
 echo "export IPINFOTOKEN=TOKEN" >> ~/.bashrc
 source ~/.bashrc